If you want to go see Hamilton, you are going to have to pay. Tickets now cost $849.

 At $849, Hamilton is the most expensive show on Broadway history.
 In fact, The Book of Mormon once held the record charging $477 dollars for premium seats.

-“What has certainly been frustrating to me, as a owner, is to see that my product is being resold at many times its face value and my team isn’t sharing in those profits,” the lead producer of “Hamilton,”Jeffrey Seller, said in an on Wednesday.
+“What has certainly been frustrating to me, as a business owner, is to see that my product is being resold at many times its face value and my team isn’t sharing in those profits,” the lead producer of “Hamilton,”Jeffrey Seller, said in an interview on Wednesday.
 “It’s not fair.”

 So why are they charging $849?
 Producers believe that by charging that much it will dissuade scalpers from using their algorithms to purchase large quantity of tickets.